ratalla816/AWS-Task-List/README.md

 * The frontend is built with React and Material UI and was deployed in seconds using AWS Amplify.
 * Requests from the React frontend are handled via a backend API constructed and deployed using Node.js, Express.js and AWS Lambda.
-* Serverless Object storage is handled using DynamoDB.
+* Serverless data storage is handled using DynamoDB.

   ## Table of Contents